How to Improve Company Culture with the EOS Model

 From here, each person in charge of each process documents important steps they take in completing the process.
 For example, the head of HR documents steps she takes when recruiting, orienting, or terminating employees.

 Review these sub-processes and you’ll find that some are redundant between team members.
 You might discover that there are areas that can be simplified with technology.
 After you clarify these redundancies and opportunities you can eliminate unnecessary tasks and simplify anything possible.

 From there, make sure the remaining processes align with your core values, to maintain that consistency needed for a strong commitment culture.

 Implementing EOS helped Ty’s team at Trig at a time when the wheels were starting to fall off.
 Eventually you have to put processes in place to build the company and culture you set out to build.
 The fly-by-the-seat-of-the-pants management style works early on in your company’s growth but will not build a sustainable company, and it absolutely won’t build a top-performing company.

 The EOS process is simple on purpose, its a distilled version of stuffy, complex corporate strategy that would put your employees to sleep if you tried to implement it.
 From accountability charts to rocks, to scorecards, we attribute everything about our culture to this system.

-To close this two part post, here's a free download of our L10 template at Malartu:
+To close this two part post, here's a free trial of our L10 template on Malartu: